 I’m getting hungry just thinking about the food!
 Remember to make your reservations a couple months in advance.

-If you forget, you can try showing up at the side bar entrance to get on their wait list in case there’s a cancellation.
+If you forget, you can try showing up at the ground level side bar entrance (on the left, south-facing side of the building) to get on their wait list in case there’s a cancellation.
 The wait list opens at 4:45 pm, so try to arrive around 4:30.

-If nothing else, the food at the bar is the same as in the restaurant, so you might be able to grab a spot there.
+If nothing else, the food in the tavern is the same as in the restaurant, so you might be able to grab a spot there.

 The home is made of bricks with a white plaster overlay, and — no matter how often it was painted — the pink from the brick always bled through and stained the white plaster.
 It reportedly annoyed the heck out of the original owner, James Habersham, Jr. (The man did NOT want to live in a pink house, so he constantly repainted it!)
 In the early 1900s, the owner at the time finally gave in and painted it the beautiful shade of pink you see today.